 - Over one-quarter (28%) of applicants reported that their primary spoken language was Spanish.
 About 45% of new Medi-Cal enrollees and 37% of those who selected a QHP and reported an ethnicity during this reporting period identified as Hispanic.

-- Seventy-one percent of applications determined eligible for Covered California QHPs were filed with assistance (similar to the previous reporting period).
+- 71% of applications determined eligible for Covered California QHPs were filed with assistance (similar to the previous reporting period).

 - Approximately 51% of all applications submitted through CalHEERS were initiated online (with and without assistance).